2023 Best Value English Language & Literature Master's Degree Schools in North Carolina

 Top 10 Best English Language & Literature Master's Degree Schools

 Our analysis found University of North Carolina at Charlotte to be the best value school for English language and literature students who want to pursue a master’s degree in North Carolina.
-UNC Charlotte is a very large public school located in the large city of Charlotte.
+UNC Charlotte is a very large public school located in the city of Charlotte.

-The average tuition and fees for an in-state graduate student at UNC Charlotte are $7,713 a year.
+In-state tuition fees for graduate students at UNC Charlotte are $7,713 per year.

 Full English Language & Literature at University of North Carolina at Charlotte Report